AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Taichi background

 \item{{\em Activation on write}} ensures sparse data structure nodes are implicitly activated on writing.
 For example, the following code generates a $2\times 2\times 2$ downsampled sparse field \lstinline{y} from a higher-resolution sparse field \lstinline{x}:

-Note that corresponding voxels of \lstinline{y} does not have to be explicit activated before this for loop.
-Taichi will automatically activate \lstinline{y[i // 2, j // 2, k // 2]} and zero-fill the initial data.
-See Figure ~\ref{fig:activate-on-write} for an example.
+Note that the corresponding voxels of \lstinline{y} may not be active before this for loop.
+Taichi will automatically activate \lstinline{y[i // 2, j // 2, k // 2]} and zero-fill the voxels.
+See Figure~\ref{fig:activate-on-write} for an example.